raspberrypilearning/experiment-design/en/step_2.md

 Does your experiment require a specific event (for example the ISS to pass over mountain).
 What will you do if this doesn’t happen?

 Create a related secondary goal in the unlikely event your primary experiment is unsuccessful.

-Here are some common constraints that impact success:
-+ 🌍 The ISS orbital path restrictions mean there are some places the ISS does not travel over
-+ 💧 The Earth's surface is 70% water
-+ ☁️ Cloud cover might obscure your target
-+ During your experiment the ISS will not pass over the same place twice
-+ 🔎 You will not see anything small than 10 football fields in the photographs
-+ 💡 The LED matrix cannot be used for Life on Earth.
-+ 📷 The camera can only be used as a sensor for Life in Space to protect the privacy of the astronauts
-+ 📅 You can't choose the date, time of day or position of the ISS when your experiment runs
-+ 🌡️ The cameras do not have thermal imaging capacity to measure the Earth's temperature

 --- /task ---